strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 #### Pause Reconciliation

-If you have a Strimzi Cluster Operator managing multiple Kafka clusters, either across a whole Kubernetes cluster or in a namespace, then another option is to temporarily stop the Operator from managing a given Kafka cluster (or other operand) until the upgrade is complete.
+If you have a Strimzi Cluster Operator managing multiple Kafka clusters, either across a whole Kubernetes cluster or in a namespace, then another option is to temporarily stop the Operator from managing a given Kafka cluster (or other Strimzi managed custom resource) until the upgrade is complete.

 To do this you would need to:
-1. Apply the [pause reconciliation annotation](https://strimzi.io/docs/operators/latest/deploying#proc-pausing-reconciliation-str) to all Kafka CRs (and other operands like Kafka Connect deployments).
+1. Apply the [pause reconciliation annotation](https://strimzi.io/docs/operators/latest/deploying#proc-pausing-reconciliation-str) to all Kafka CRs (and other Strimzi managed custom resources like Kafka Connect deployments).
 2. Upgrade the CRDs and the Strimzi Operator Deployment to the new version.
 3. In the order you want, remove the annotation from each Kafka CR.
 The operator will resume reconciliation, update the image reference and roll the Kafka cluster.